Biomedical Optics Express

 The design of fluorescence imaging instruments for surgical guidance is rapidly evolving, and a key issue is to efficiently capture signals with high ambient room lighting.
 Here, we introduce a novel time-gated approach to fluorescence imaging synchronizing acquisition to the 120 Hz light of the room, with pulsed LED excitation and gated ICCD detection.
 It is shown that under bright ambient room light this technique allows for the detection of physiologically relevant nanomolar fluorophore concentrations, and in particular reduces the light fluctuations present from the room lights, making low concentration measurements more reliable.
 This is particularly relevant for the light bands near 700nm that are more dominated by ambient lights.

 Sexton, Kristian J.; Zhao, Yan; Davis, Scott C.; Jiang, Shudong; and Pogue, Brian, "Optimization of Fluorescent Imaging in the Operating Room through Pulsed Acquisition and Gating to Ambient Background Cycling" (2017).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 1721.